threefoldtech/tfchain/bridge/docs/observability.md

 The logs entries serve as events (represents an immutable event that occurred in the past), and adopting past-tense verb naming schema.

-All events falls into 2 categories: operational and business

 ### Events:
 #### Operational Events:
 These events to audit how the bridge system is operating.